xnaught/PresentMon/README.md

   -terminate_existing      Terminate any existing PresentMon realtime trace
                            sessions, then exit.
 Use with -session_name to target particular sessions.
-  -include_mixed_reality   Capture Windows Mixed Reality data to a CSV file with
+  -track_mixed_reality     Capture Windows Mixed Reality data to a CSV file with
                            "_WMR" suffix.
 ```